AntanasMurelis/DeepOED/README.md

 ### Setting Up Your Experiment

 1. **Define Your System**: Start by defining the non-linear dynamical system you want to study.
 This involves specifying the differential equations that describe the system's behavior.
-The vector field should be added to ``` DynamicTraining.py ```.
+The vector field should be added to ``` DynamicTrain.py ```.
+The system then can be specified by specifying the config file in the ``` DynamicTrain.py ``` file or the command line: eg ```python DynamicTrain.py -cn VDP``` where VDP refers to the VDP.yml file in config.
+Other systems such as Miachelis-Menten (MM) and the Synthetic Example (S1) can be already found in the config file.

 2. **Representation Configuration**: Set up the configuration for your experiment.
 This may involve editing/creating a configuration file with details about the dynamical system, the range of parameters to explore, and the specifics of the deep learning model.
 This can be found in DeepKoopman module.
-The model then can be trained using ``` DynamicTraining.py ```.
+The model then can be trained using ``` DynamicTrain.py ```.

 3. **Experimental Design**: The learned model can then be used to obtained experimental designs using ```MakeDesigns.py```.
 This will require the trained model.